robert-westenberger/knowledgebase/webgl/lights.md

 ### Material
 **Materials** control how an object appears on the screen.
 It can be modeled by several params, including its color and texture.

+### Parallelism and the Difference Between Attributes and Uniforms
+When a draw call is invoked (*drawArrays* or *drawElements*), the GPU will launch several copies of the vertex shader in parallel.
+Each copy receives a different set of attributes  but the same uniforms.